renatodvc/infomoney-spider/README.md

 ### Accepted parameters:
 *All parameters are optional.*
-- **asset**: Asset code in B3 (Brazillian stock exchange).
+- **assets**: Assets code in B3 (Brazillian stock exchange), accepts multiple assets separated by a comma.
 If no asset is informed, the spider will make requests for all assets available in the [Infomoney's asset list](https://www.infomoney.com.br/ferramentas/altas-e-baixas/).
-Ex: `-a asset=PETR4`
+Ex: `-a assets=PETR4,PETR3`
 - **start_date**: Search the historical data starting from the informed date (use *dd/mm/yyyy* format).
-If no date is given, the request will be made for the maximum available period (2 years).
+If no date is given, the request will be made for the maximum available period (2 years for stocks, REITs may have longer period available).
 Ex: `-a start_date=01/01/2019`
 - **end_date**: Search historical data up to the given date (use *dd/mm/yyyy* format).
 If no date is given, the current day will be used.
 Ex: `-a end_date=01/01/2020`
 - **no_earnings**: If `True` the spider will not collect the earnings data.
 If not informed, scraping is performed automatically.
 Ex: `-a no_earnings=True`
 - **no_price**: If `True` the spider will not collect the price data (Open, High, Close ...).
 If not informed, scraping is performed automatically.
 Ex: `-a no_price=True`